How Much Is Workers’ Compensation Insurance in 2025?

 Average Workers' Compensation Insurance Cost by Industry

-Note: These average workers' comp insurance costs are based on businesses in Colorado, using our workers' comp calculator.
+Note: These average workers' comp insurance costs are based on businesses in Colorado that have only filed 0-1 claims previously, using our workers' comp calculator.

 How Workers' Comp Costs Are Calculated

 How an insurance company calculates your workers' compensation premium can be a bit complex.
-But if you're aware of how your premiums are determined, you can then figure out how to lower your rates.
+But if you know how your premiums are determined, you can figure out how to lower your rates.

 The Formula for Calculating Workers' Comp Premiums